worldline/openshift-sonarqube/README.md

 More information can be found at http://www.sonarqube.org

-Running on OpenShift
+Running SonarQube 5.4 on OpenShift
 --------------------

 Create an account at http://openshift.redhat.com/

-For a detailed step by step introduction on how to set up SonarQube 5.2 and Jenkins with Github projects see also [here](https://itaffinity.wordpress.com/2015/11/17/building-github-projects-with-jenkins-maven-and-sonarqube-5-2-on-openshift/).
+For a detailed step by step introduction on how to set up SonarQube (for a former version - but the concepts are the same) and Jenkins with Github projects see also [here](https://itaffinity.wordpress.com/2015/11/17/building-github-projects-with-jenkins-maven-and-sonarqube-5-2-on-openshift/).

 Create a DIY application.
 If you may add a PostgreSQL cartridge.